Henry Campbell-Bannerman: Marriage

 For several years an aunt occupied the big house at Hunton which Campbell-Bannerman had inherited in 1871.
 For their country residence, Campbell-Bannerman and his wife lived elsewhere, including Gennings Park, which they did not leave until 1887.
 They first occupied Hunton Lodge in 1894.

 Campbell-Bannerman spoke French, German and Italian fluently, and every summer he and his wife spent a couple of months in Europe, usually in France and at the spa town of Marienbad in Bohemia.
-C.B. had a deep appreciation for French culture, and particularly enjoyed the novels of Anatole France.
+Campbell-Bannerman had a deep appreciation for French culture, and particularly enjoyed the novels of Anatole France.
 They also had an occasional home at Belmont Castle, Meigle, in Scotland.